MicrosoftDocs/learn/learn-pr/azure/troubleshoot-inbound-connectivity-azure-load-balancer/includes/4-exercise-set-up-environment.md

 ## Test the load balancer

-1. Return to the Cloud Shell.
+1. Return to the cloud shell.

-1. Run the following command to find the public IP address of the load balancer front end:
+1. Run the following command to find the public IP address of the load balancer front end.

     ```bash
     bash findip.sh
     ```

-1. Open a browser window, and navigate to this IP address.
+1. Open a browser window, and go to this IP address.
 The result should be a page with the message **retailappvm1** or **retailappvm2**, depending on how Load Balancer has routed the request.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the browser showing the response from the sample app running in Load Balancer](../media/4-browser-response.png)

-1. In the Cloud Shell, run the following command to go to the **src/stresstest** folder:
+1. In the cloud shell, run the following command to go to the **src/stresstest** folder.

     ```bash
     cd ~/load-balancer/src/stresstest